magento/devdocs/guides/v2.0/design-styleguide/content-voice-tone/content-voice-tone.md

 ---
 ## Content Voice and Tone

-Magento Admin’s content is crafted to be read and clearly understood by merchants performing administrative tasks and managing their stores through the Magento software interface.
+Magento {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} content is crafted to be read and clearly understood by merchants performing administrative tasks and managing their stores through the Magento software interface.
 Writers will need to change their tone, depending on the context:

 * Most Admin content is instructional and task-oriented.
 This content should guide merchants through each task with a casual — but direct, professional, and empowering — writing tone.